It is inescapable that the people of

 Milton was with Dad the co-owner of a genuwine Met Opera Viking helmet (seen here with my uncle mugging in it).

-Louisville were utterly unlike the Northeast/New York sort.
+encountered in the Northeast/New York area.
 Much

 quieter, much more in the background.
 Harold was one of the